Updated: Mar 8

 Type of museum: Ancient Egyptian antiquities

 It’s here where you can see the infamous King Tutankhamun collection, complete with his sarcophagus and gold burial mask.
-There’s also the Royal Mummy room, with a fantastic collection of mummies.

 Local tip: it’s worth going with a guide (there are also relatively knowledgeable touts there who will offer to work as a guide for a negotiable fee), because many of the exhibits don’t have descriptions.